Our e-Timesheet portal for Temporary Workers and Clients can be accessed here.

 Although you need to work for the same hirer for 12 weeks before you have the right to equal treatment, the qualifying period does not necessarily have to be 12 consecutive calendar weeks.
 Various breaks are allowed in the qualifying time that either pause or stop the qualifying clock and it does not matter if you have been supplied to the same hirer by more than one agency within certain time limits.
 Therefore, when you are offered an assignment, we will check with both you and the hirer whether you have worked for them or any other hirer in their group before, so that we can accurately calculate your qualifying period.

 We monitor your weeks worked towards the qualifying period using specialist software and will notify you when the qualifying period is reached with a clear explanation of any changes to pay or conditions.

 What is my paid holiday entitlement?

 You are entitled to 28 days’ paid holiday pro-rata each year (including 8 days for the bank holidays).
 You accrue this holiday as you work and will be paid to you on request when you take time off from work.
 It must be taken within your holiday year, which runs for 12 months from the start date of your contract.
 On completion of a 12 week qualifying period (see Agency Workers Regulations) you will also receive any additional holiday entitlement that the hirer provides to direct recruits.
-The additional holiday entitlement will be paid to you weekly as a top up to your basic pay.

 I want to book time off for holiday, who do I ask?